CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.4 Mobile Disk.md

 ### 1.1 Introduction

-Mobile media is used for a variety of purposes, such as transporting, storing, or using data on the move.
+Mobile media is used for a variety of purposes, such as transporting, storing or using data on the move.
 There are many different types of portable media, including external hard drives, CD-ROMs, DVDs, memory cards, magnetic tapes and USB sticks.

 Data carriers can be classified according to whether they are read-only, write-once or rewritable.
 They can also be subdivided according to further criteria, for example the type of data storage (analogue or digital), how they can be processed (without technical aids, such as paper, or only with technical aids, such as DVDs) ) and their design (removable media or external data storage or data carriers integrated with other devices).

 ### 1.2 Objective

-This module shows how the information stored on mobile data carriers can be safely used and how an unauthorized transfer of information via mobile data carriers should be prevented.
+This module shows how the information stored on mobile data carriers can be safely used and how unauthorized disclosure of information via mobile data carriers should be prevented.

 ### 1.3 Delimitation